 With divisive rhetoric taking over the media, it's especially important to learn to talk to a variety of audiences in a way that advances your mission.
 Richard Lorenc, executive vice president of FEE, will provide insights and specific advice about developing messages that get through to a variety of audiences.

 Technology impacts the way we market, and it evolves quickly.
-Ryan Green and Jo Jensen will explain how you can plan your marketing activities in a way where you take advantage of the latest technology but avoid high-risk and low-return tactics.
+Jo Jensen will explain how you can plan your marketing activities in a way where you take advantage of the latest technology but avoid high-risk and low-return tactics.

-Brian Walker and Austin Berg will share lessons from the real world of marketing.
+Brian Walker will share lessons from the real world of marketing.